Durrës: Antiquity

 For Catullus, the city was Durrachium Hadriae tabernam, "the taberna of the Adriatic", one of the stopping places for a Roman traveling up the Adriatic, as Catullus had done himself in the sailing season of 56.

 After the Illyrian Wars with the Roman Republic in 229 BC ended in a decisive defeat for the Illyrians, the city passed to Roman rule, under which it was developed as a major military and naval base.
 The Romans preferred to use the name Dyrrachium (Greek: Δυρράχιον / Dyrrhachion) for the city.
 They considered the name Epidamnos to be inauspicious because of its wholly coincidental similarities with the Latin word damnum, meaning "loss" or "harm".
 The meaning of Dyrrachium ("bad spine" or "difficult ridge" in Greek) is unclear, but it has been suggested that it refers to the imposing cliffs near the city.
 During the Great Roman Civil War in Illyria, the Battle of Dyrrachium was undertaken by Julius Caesar against Gnaeus Pompey.
 The battle was a victory for Pompey, but it preceded the more decisive Battle of Pharsalus in Greece where Caesar won.
 Under Roman rule, Dyrrachium prospered; it became the western end of the Via Egnatia, the great Roman road that led to Thessalonica and on to Constantinople.
 Another lesser road led south to the city of Buthrotum, the modern Butrint.
 The Roman emperor Caesar Augustus made the city a colony for veterans of his legions following the Battle of Actium, proclaiming it a civitas libera (free town).

 In the 4th century, Dyrrachium was made the capital of the Roman province of Epirus nova.
 It was the birthplace of the emperor Anastasius I in c.
 430. Sometime later that century, Dyrrachium was struck by a powerful earthquake which destroyed the city's defences.
 Anastasius I rebuilt and strengthened the city walls, thus creating the strongest fortifications in the western Balkans.
 The 12 m walls were so thick that, according to the Byzantine historian Anna Komnene, four horsemen could ride abreast on them.
 Significant portions of the ancient city defences still remain, although they have been much reduced over the centuries.

 The Eastern Roman Emperor Anastasius I was born into an Illyrian family in Durrës.

 Like much of the rest of the Balkans, Dyrrachium and the surrounding Dyrraciensis provinciae suffered considerably from barbarian incursions during the Migrations Period.
 It was besieged in 481 by Theodoric the Great, king of the Ostrogoths, and in subsequent centuries had to fend off frequent attacks by the Bulgarians.
 Unaffected by the fall of the Western Roman Empire, the city continued under the Byzantine Empire as an important port and a major link between the Empire and western Europe.
-During the sixth century based on accounts of Procopius, the city was mainly inhabited by a Greek population.
+During the sixth century based on accounts of Procopius, the territory south of the city was mainly inhabited by a Greek population.